khanhnamle1994/cracking-the-data-science-interview/Cheatsheets/README.md

 **XGBoost (Extreme Gradient Boosting)**

-* XGBoost uses a more regularized model formalization to control overfitting, which gives it better performance
+* XGBoost uses a more regularized model formalization to control overfitting, which gives it better performance.

 [back to current section](#supervised-learning)